symfony/symfony-docs/components/serializer.rst

 A popular third-party library, `JMS serializer`_, provides a more sophisticated albeit more complex solution.
-This library includes the ability to configure how your objects should be serialize/deserialized via annotations (as well as YML, XML and PHP), integration with the Doctrine ORM, and handling of other complex cases (e.g. circular references).
+This library includes the ability to configure how your objects should be serialize/deserialized via annotations (as well as YAML, XML and PHP), integration with the Doctrine ORM, and handling of other complex cases (e.g. circular references).

 .. _`JMS serializer`: https://github.com/schmittjoh/serializer